Data Management and Processing

 Data collected by continuous monitoring programs, which include a regulatory compliance purpose, are often inadequate for science-based environmental effects monitoring.
 WBEA’s routinely produced, validated and baseline-corrected data are being reprocessed with sophisticated statistical techniques to provide data that satisfies requirements of environmental effects research.
 These requirements include calculation of concentrations where measured concentrations are less than operational detection limits and greater than operating ranges of air quality analyzers.
 The enhanced WBEA data management system presents an opportunity to undertake and develop utilities to support and streamline the data processing and other data-centric routine tasks.

 Data Management System Development

-To proactively address the needs of our stakeholders, WBEA Data and Systems Specialists are working closely with Environment Canada (EC) scientists to stream the EC ambient air mercury data collected at WBEA’s Patricia McInnes AMS in Timberlea, as well as the volatile organic compound (VOC) data from WBEA’s Bertha Ganter-Fort McKay AMS to the WBEA website.
+To proactively address the needs of our stakeholders, WBEA Data and Systems Specialists are working closely with Environment and Climate Change Canada (ECC) scientists to stream the ECC ambient air mercury data collected at WBEA’s Patricia McInnes AMS in Timberlea, as well as the volatile organic compound (VOC) data from WBEA’s Bertha Ganter-Fort McKay AMS to the WBEA website.
 The WBEA Data Management Program continues to adapt and evolve to serve WBEA members, stakeholders and the public.